dell/csm-docs/content/docs/concepts/cosidriver/features/objectscale.md

 ### Bucket Access Class

 Installation of ObjectScale COSI driver does not create `BucketAccessClass` resource. `BucketAccessClass` represents a class of `BucketAccess` resources with similar characteristics.
 Dell COSI Driver is a multi-backend driver, meaning that for every platform the specific `BucketAccessClass` should be created.
-The `BucketClass` resource should contain the name of multi-backend driver and `parameters.id` for specific Object Storage Platform.
+The `BucketAccessClass` resource should contain the name of multi-backend driver and `parameters.id` for specific Object Storage Platform.
 The default sample is shown below:

 ```yaml